ServiceStack/docs.servicestack.net/MyApp/_pages/autoquery/crud.md

 [AutoPopulate(nameof(IAudit.ModifiedInfo), Eval = "`${userSession.DisplayName} (${userSession.City})`")]
 public abstract class CreateAuditBase<Table,TResponse> : ICreateDb<Table>, IReturn<TResponse> {}
 ```

+The `*Info` examples is a superfluous example showing that you can evaluate any `#Script` expression.
+Typically you'd only save User Id or Username.

 These all call [#Script Methods](https://sharpscript.net/docs/methods) which you can [add/extend yourself](https://sharpscript.net/docs/script-pages#extend), e.g:

 ```csharp